Organizing kitchen countertops – 17 tips for keeping counters tidy

 1. Make decluttering a daily habit

-Start as you mean to go on and get into a healthy habit of doing a little decluttering every day.
+Start as you mean to go on and get into a healthy routine of daily habits to keep your home tidy.
 Find just 5 or 10 minutes daily to clear away any items and clutter that’s gathering on the kitchen counter.
 Get into a routine of putting away charging cords, post, or things waiting to go to other rooms on a daily basis.

 Tackling clutter on a daily basis will prevent larger piles from growing over time which will inevitably take longer to sort out, and are more likely to become a lingering problem.
 Prevention is the best solution when it comes to maintaining clutter-free kitchen countertops.